ClassRetro/ClassRetro.github.io/README.md

 # Class Retro

 Welcome to Class Retro, where retro games are brought back to playing status.
+Stop looking for that additional software, or that driver.

 ## The Story

 Hi there, I'm [@jbmagination](https://github.com/jbmagination).
 I started Class Retro when I was playing Wishbringer on a Windows laptop.
 Eventually, I was looking around the files, and saw it was using DOSBox.
 I noticed that it supported many different operating systems, but, anything besides a Windows download was hardly seen anywhere.
 So many people were missing out on great games, and I wanted to give them that opportunity.
-So, I made Class Retro to help people play very old games, even if you're not on Windows.
+So, I made Class Retro to help people play a variety of games, even if you're not on Windows.

 ## Featured Games